Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 Between extinctions, pollution, global warming, deforestation, population overshoot, inequality, and many other problems, our world is in crisis.
 Our governments and communities are mostly failing to address this.

-This newsletter — and all of my work — is an attempt to create positive change by working to understand our world, telling the truth as I see it, and taking action based on those truths.
+This newsletter, and all of my work, is an attempt to create positive change by working to understand our world, tell the truth as I see it, and take action based on those truths.
+Content here focuses on topics of greenwashing, degrowth, strategy, ecological collapse, grassroots organizing, people’s movements, deep ecology, and nature connection.

 Here are some of my most popular articles: